Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

-\\ Peri-generation control learns the distribution of data and its relation to desired properties by supervised learning during the training process.
-In general, the distribution of data can be learned towards target properties in two ways: 1) \textit{Goal-oriented control} initializes the generator with either random noise or an initialized sample, and optimizes the goal calculated by the target properties of generated data in an iterative manner; 2) \textit{Distribution-guided control} trains the generator learned from the data with the desired properties.
+\\ Peri-generation control, as shown in Fig.~\ref{fig:generation} (3), learns the distribution of data and its relation to desired properties $c^*$ by supervised learning during the training process.
+In general, the distribution of data can be learned towards target properties in two ways: (a) \textit{goal-oriented control} initializes the generator with either random noise or an initialized sample, and optimizes the goal calculated by the target properties of generated data in an iterative manner; (b) \textit{distribution-guided control} trains the generator learned from the data with the desired properties.
 As a result, the distribution of data with desired properties is preserved by the generator during the training process.
 Since distribution-guided control generates data from the distribution by the observations, it usually cannot generate out-of-sample data as goal-oriented control does.

 Since the control signal is provided in the training process, moreover, distribution-guided control usually requires a more complicated training strategy such as transfer learning~\citep{zhuang2020comprehensive}.

+\textbf{Goal-oriented control} optimizes the goal regarding target properties and data, as shown in Fig.~\ref{fig:generation} (e), which is either designed based on domain knowledge~\citep{liu2021graphebm} or estimated from observations~\citep{arulkumaran2017deep}.
+Define $R(x, c)$ as the reward function, where $x$ is the data and $c$ is corresponding properties, then the goal-oriented control can be formularized as: